You want to have big and massive traps?

 Some of the most common exercises for traps are all kind of rows, deadlifts, shrugs and reverse flys.

-What’s more, because there are a lot of different angles for all these movements, integrate some diverse angles to stimulate as much muscle fibres as possible.
+Because there are a lot of different angles for all these movements, integrate some diverse angles to stimulate as much muscle fibers as possible.

 Range of Motion: Execution is key.
 Make sure to always get a full stretch of your traps.
 Go all the way up and all the way down for the optimal traps volume.

-Never ever sacrifice full range of motion for heavy weights that you cannot control properly.
+Never ever sacrifice a full range of motion for heavyweights that you cannot control properly.

-Regarding trap training, there are no particular helpful techniques to do.
+Regarding trap training, there are no particular helpful techniques.